thomasballinger/observable-jupyter-widget/README.md

 # observable-jupyter-widget

-Run Observable notebooks in Jupyter, sending values back and forth between Python and JavaScript
+Run Observable notebooks in Jupyter, sending values between Python and JavaScript

 [Observable](https://observablehq.com/) is pretty great.
 But sometimes you need Python!
-And often what you have is Jupyter.
-What if you could use your (or someone else's) Observable notebooks in Jupyter?
+Or, more often, what you already have is Jupyter.
+What if you could use your (or someone else's) Observable notebooks in Jupyter, passing values back and forth?

 * Allow viewers of a Jupyter notebook use powerful Observable inputs like the [FIPS county code brush](https://observablehq.com/@awhitty/fips-county-code-brush) to specify Python values interactively
 * Display data calculated in Jupyter on interactive D3 plots ([see gallery](https://observablehq.com/@d3/gallery))